Making Space: A Framework for Narrative Coherence

 Use Values as a Sorting Structure

 In unstable conditions, values are not abstract ideals.
 They are a practical filter.
-They help determine which options fit the mission, which introduce avoidable conflict, and which create long-term cost inside the relational or organizational space.
+They help determine which options fit the mission, which introduce avoidable conflict, and which create long-term costs within the relational or organizational space.

 Without this filter, complexity turns into drift.
 Decisions become reactive, and priorities keep shifting.